The Hash House Harriers

 What is the cost?

-The cost is VND300,000 for expats and only VND150,000 if you are Vietnamese.
-Your 2nd run is free.
+The cost is VND300,000 for expats and VND200,000 if you are Vietnamese.
 The money includes transportation, all beverages, and a light snack at the end of the trail.
-It's a good idea to bring some extra money in case you want to buy T-shirt or other hash gear, or if you want to go to the restaurant with the hash group once we arrive back in Saigon.
+On your second run with us, as a bonus, you will receive a free Saigon Hash T-shirt.
+It’s a good idea to bring some extra money in case you want to buy more T-shirts or other hash gear, or if you want to go to the restaurant with the hash group once we arrive back in Saigon.

 What is Hashing?